KTHE (Wyoming)

-KTHE was an AM radio station licensed to Thermopolis, Wyoming, and broadcasting at 1240 kHz.
-The station broadcast an adult standards format.
+KTHE was an AM radio station licensed to Thermopolis, Wyoming, United States, and broadcast at 1240 kHz.
+The station last broadcast an adult standards format at the time of closure.
 It signed on in August 1955.
 The tower for KTHE was located near the mouth of Wind River Canyon.
 It was previously located just outside Hot Springs State Park next to its former studios.
 The studios were relocated to 420 Arapahoe Street in Thermopolis.

 The station's license was surrendered for cancellation to the Federal Communications Commission (FCC) on September 3, 2014, and the FCC cancelled the license on September 8, 2014, leaving no locally licensed AM stations in Thermopolis.
 Edwards Communications had originally planned to develop KTHE however those plans did not go through.
 Before it signed off, the station was part of the Wind River Radio Network.

 The station was once an affiliate of the University of Wyoming Cowboys football and basketball teams.

-Former KTHE tower near Hot Springs State Park.